Essential Elements for Website Terms & Conditions

 Finally, in drafting T&Cs, companies should consider how the terms will interact with other agreements, such as privacy policies and marketing agreements.

 When implementing new or modified T&Cs, companies should create a clear and organized record.
 A GitHub repository of terms is helpful for maintaining the date and time of each update.
 The record should also include a chain of custody of the terms (e.g., attorney to company-recipient to webmaster and on what dates).
 Checklists are also helpful as are archives of records for each change and update.

 Further, companies should create records of users’ acceptance of terms, especially with clickwrap agreements.
 While not required, model records also include users’ IP addresses, account identifiers, and time stamps.
 Having a clear and accessible record is especially important if litigation arises and the parties go to court.

 The following are best practices for website T&Cs: (1) make T&Cs and “I Accept” language clear, concise, and unambiguous; (2) require scrolling through, and affirmative consent to, terms; (3) tailor terms to the business and location; (4) comply with FTC guidelines, ROSCA, and any other applicable laws; (5) maintain organized records of changes and user agreements; and (8) consult with experienced legal counsel before implementing terms and periodically as the business and the legal landscape change.

-This entry was posted on Thursday, February 09, 2017 and is filed under Website Agreements, Internet Law News.
+This entry was posted on Thursday, February 09, 2017 and is filed under Resources & Self-Education, Internet Law News.